MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/create-and-activate-a-segment.md

 ---
 title: Create and activate segments in sales accelerator
-description: Learn how to create and activate segments by defining conditions to automatically add records that satisfy the conditions in Dynamics 365 Sales. ms.date: 05/26/2023 ms.topic: article
+description: Learn how to create and activate segments, so that records that satisfy defined conditions in Dynamics 365 Sales are automatically added. ms.date: 05/26/2023 ms.topic: article
 author: udaykirang